Density-functional theory for clustering of two-dimensional hard particle fluids

 where the thermal areas have been dropped.
 Finally, an important part of the free-energy functional is a term involved in the balance of entropy when $n_i$ monomers assemble into a cluster of index $i$.
 We call this part the \textit{association energy} and make it to explicitly depend on the T order parameters $Q_4^{(i)}$:

+where $\epsilon_i^{(j)}$ are \textit{energylike} parameters (see discussion in Section \ref{parameters}).
 This dependence is motivated in our present case by the favoured clusterization into tetramers when the T order parameter is high.
 For general particle symmetries the term enclosed by square brackets can be replaced by a general function $v_{\rm as}\left(\eta,\{Q_{2n}^{(i)}\}\right)$, which could also depend on the packing fraction and on the rest of order parameters.
 The order parameters of the $i$th species are in turn defined as the angular average of $\cos(2n\phi)$ with respect to the angular distribution function of the $i$th species,

 resulting in

 where $n$ determines the symmetry of the phase: $n=2$ and $4$ for N and T symmetries, respectively.